-D9 List application priority, closing, notification, and candidate reply dates for transfer students.
-If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.

-D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission

-D9 Fall 1-Jul Х

-D9 Winter

-D9 Spring 1-Dec Х

-D9 Summer Х

-Yes No

-D10 Does an open admission policy, if reported, apply to

-transfer students?

-D11 Describe additional requirements for transfer admission, if applicable:

-Transfer students applying to the Bachelor of Science in Nursing (BSN) program must also submit an essay (included in the online applicatin); a letter of recommendation specifically for the BSN program, and an ATI-TEAS exam taken within the last two years.
-All sections of the ATI-TEAS exam must have been completed in one sitting and offical exam scores submitted to Marymount University.

-D12-D17: Transfer Credit Policies

-D12 Report the lowest grade earned for any course that may be transferred for credit:

-Number Unit Type D13 Maximum number of credits or courses that may be 75 Cuadita transferred from a two-year institution: 75 Credits

-Number Unit Type D14 Maximum number of credits or courses that may be 84 Credits transferred from a four-year institution: 04 Credits

-- D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: - D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 36

-D17 Describe other transfer credit policies:

-Students may apply up to 30 hours of credit earned by examination to the 84-hour transfer credit maximum.
-Marymount will accept credit earned through College-Level Examination Program (CLEP), International Baccalaureate (IB), and Advanced Placement (AP) examinations.
-After entry, a student may transfer to Marymount University no more than four courses (up to 16 credits) from another institution.
-Such credits are counted as part of the maximum transfer credits that may be counted toward a Marymount degree.

-D18-D22: Military Service Transfer Credit Policies

-D18 Does your institution accept the following military/veteran transfer credits:

-American Council on Education (ACE) College Level Examination Program (CLEP) DANTES Subject Standardized Tests (DSST)

-Yes No

-Х

-Х

-Х

-D19 Maximum number of credits or courses that may be transferred based on military education evaluated by the American Council on Education (ACE):

-Number Unit Type 84 Credits

-D20

-Maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) or DANTES Subject Standardized Tests (DSST)):

-Number Unit Type 30 Credits
+Yes No D10 Does an open admission policy, if reported, apply to transfer students?
+D11 Describe additional requirements for transfer admission, if appli cable: D12 D12-D17: Transfer Credit Policies Report the lowest grade earned for any course that may be transferred for credit: C D42 Maximum number of credits or courses that may be Number Unit Type DIS transferred from a two-year institution: 75 credits 544 Number Unit Type D14 Maximum number of credits or courses that may be transferred from a four-year institution: 84 credits D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 36 credits D17 Describe other transfer credit policies: Student can earn up to 30 undergraduate credits through any consistent of portfolios of prior learning, or industry-standard of used to complete the residency requirement for graduation from examinations, assessment of portfolios of prior learning, or industrymum of 84 transfer credits for a Marymount degree. certifications.
+No Marymount.
+Ci one of these 30 or redits earned thr credits may be ough D18 D18-D22: Military Service Transfer Credit Policies Does your institution accept the following military/veteran transfer er credits: Associate Council or Education (ACE) Yes No American Council on Education (ACE) College Level Examination Program (CLEP) Х DANTES Subject Standardized Tests (DSST) Х Number Unit Type D19 Maximum number of credits or courses that may be transferred based on military education evaluated by the American Council on Education (ACE): 30 credits Number Unit Type D20 Maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) or DANTES Subject Standardized Tests (DSST)): 30 credits Yes No D21 Are the military/veteran credit transfer policies published on your website? х If yes, please provide the URL where the policy can be located: https://marymount.edu/academics/services-resources/registra ar-s-office/incom ning-students/ D22 Describe other military/veteran transfer credit policies unique to your institution: The 30 Credit maximum based on CLEP or DANTES counts to 84 Credit maximum that may be transferred based on military e